 "My goal is to win the Olympics so I can burn a US flag on the podium.
 This is what they focus on during a pandemic.
 Hurting trans children," Wolfe wrote on Facebook on March 25, 2020, along with a link to a PinkNews story about the Trump administration's stance on transgender girls in female athletics.

-Wolfe told Fox News that the post, which has since been deleted, doesn't mean she doesn't care about her home country.
+Wolfe told Fox News that the post, which has since been deleted, doesn't mean he doesn't care about his home country.

 "Anyone who thinks that I don't care about the United States is sorely mistaken," Wolfe told Fox News.
 "One of the reasons why I work so hard to represent the United States in international competition is to show the world that this country has morals and values, that it's not all of the bad things that we're known for.
 I take a stand against fascism because I care about this country and I'm not going to let it fall into the hands of fascists after so many people have fought and sacrificed to prevent fascism from taking hold abroad.
 As a citizen who wants to be proud of my home country, I'm sure as hell not going to let it take hold here."